Chrisss93/flink-connector-nats/README.md

 * Telemetry
 * ~~Source unit-tests~~
 * ~~Sink unit-tests~~
-* E2E testing
+* Table API?
+* ~~E2E testing~~ (still need to do Sinks)
+* Implement ContainerRuntime for unit-tests to avoid external binary dependency
 * Publishing artifacts (against multiple Flink versions)
 * ~~Simplify `JetStreamConsumerSplit` to just be the pending acks, stream name and consumer name.
 No need to carry the entire un-serializable NATS ConsumerInfo~~
-* Somehow test that the connector does not rely on NATS for fault tolerance.
-Instead, handle progress recovery seamlessly as Kafka/Pulsar connectors do through checkpoints by default.
+* ~~Somehow test that the connector does not rely on NATS for fault tolerance.
+Instead, handle progress recovery seamlessly as Kafka/Pulsar connectors do through checkpoints by default.~~
 * ~~When library compiles against Flink 1.17+, implement the additional method from FLIP-217 for split watermark alignment.
 This is of particular importance to this connector because there are even fewer guarantees than with Kafka that the split-readers (NATS consumers) will be receiving data evenly from the underlying stream.~~
 * Potentially remove support for NATS Ack-All and only support a cumulative acknowledgement model.
 This would allow us to remove an abstraction and simplify the checkpointing code a bit.
 This would probably mean we can remove the single vs. double ack code-path as well (should really be using double-ack at all times).
 * Allow the split-reader to receive messages from NATS using a Dispatcher instead of one or more pull-subscriptions.
 The problem here is that the jnats dispatcher construct was designed for push-subscriptions, not pull-subscriptions.
 So we might need to implement a lot of custom code for this.
 * NATS streams (and their splits under this connector) are much more mutable than Kafka topic-partitions.
 Test to see what happens if the underlying NATS stream changes its subject-filters?
 If the subject-space is now smaller and some of our split-readers have been initiated with NATS consumers whose subject-filter that is now wider than its stream subject-filter, does the client throw/warn?
 Or do we need to monitor this to be able to clean up resources for these newly dead splits?
   * Furthermore, if the source connector is configured to dynamically create splits based on the subject filters in the stream and new subject-filters are simply *added* to the stream, should we do the dynamic-split discovery like kafka/pulsar and assign a new split?
+* Subject-filter is not a "natural" partitioning for a NATS stream.
+There are no guarantees of even distribution of stream data across subjects.
+In this case it should not be unexpected for one single split to produce more data than another.
+Split skewness is (in general) not real for these sorts of splits.
+We should probably turn off split-aware watermark generation or make it the configurable default and go back to global source watermarks (ReaderOutput).
+This is difficult with the current implementation since it extends `SourceReaderBase`.
+I really don't want to have to reimplement most of that class but for one small change...
+* BUG: LastAck mode doesn't seem to clear old successful acks from the last checkpoint.